-Table 2 presents the estimated quantities for the elements shown on Figure 2 that include stormwater capture, annual on-site facility use, and annual infiltration to shallow groundwater.
+Table 2 presents the estimated quantities for the project elements that include stormwater capture, annual on-site facility use, and annual infiltration to shallow groundwater.
 These quantities will be used for project prioritization and to apply to applicable feasible public parcels.
 These quantities are conceptual and do not represent design level quantities, but are applicable for feasibility level assessments.